VatsalJagani/splunk-app-action/README.md

 * #### Avoid File and Folder Permission Issue on Your App Build
     * **NOTE** - This might break your App.
         * Avoid this parameter if your App has executable files other than `.sh` and `.exe`.
+        * Alternatively you can use `Running User Defined Commands Before Generating the final App Build` section here to see how you can assign right permission for your App/Add-on.
     * You can add `to_make_permission_changes: true` parameter to fix the issues with file and folder permissions to avoid App-inspect check automatically.
         ```
         - uses: VatsalJagani/splunk-app-action@v3